GeekProgramer/Readofy/README.md

 To get started with the Readofy, follow these steps:

 1. Clone the repository: `git clone https://github.com/GeekProgramer/Readofy.git`
-2. Install Flask using 'pip install flask'
+2. Install Flask using `pip install flask`
 3. Run the app.py

 ## Contributing

-Contributions to the KITAAB project are welcome!
+Contributions to the REadofy project are welcome!
 If you have any improvements or bug fixes to suggest, please feel free to open an issue or submit a pull request.